 You can only add a cover page to quotes in PDF.
 The Add cover page or Replace cover page buttons will not appear for any other quote format.
 You cannot add a cover page to indications.

 To add a cover page:

-1. Click the kebab-menu icon on the quote level and choose Add cover page from the dropdown list.
+1. Click the kebab-menu icon on the quote level and select Add cover page in the dropdown list.